codenothing/CSSCompressor/README.md

 make init
 ```

-This will setup all third party modules, generated files, and git hooks to ensure tests pass before commit.
-Everything is now ready, just follow the checklist below before completion.
+This will setup all third party modules and generated files.
+Once setup, just follow the checklist below before completion.

 1. Only add 1 compression rule per commit.
-2. Attempt to add the rule to an existing [rules file](lib/rules/) before creating a new one.
-3. Add a set of [unit tests](test/) to cover both passing and failing compressions.
-4. Add a [rule documentation file](demo/rules/rules/) with a description and example of what happens
+2. Create a test file (tests/test-[name of rule].js) with a few expected tests.
+[Example](test/test-Shrink%20Hex.js)
+3. Create a new rule file (lib/rules/[name of rule].js) with exactly one rule.
+Follow the comment notation of other rules.
+[Example](lib/rules/Shrink%20Hex.js)
-5. Finally run `make test`.
+4. Run `make test`.
 All tests must pass.

 ### Adding Compression Rules